 RX: Receive pin (inputs data), connect to the TX pin of the Arduino or another device (transmitter).

-The NEO-6M GPS module operates by receiving signals from multiple satellites orbiting Earth to determine its exact location through a process called trilateration.
+Understanding how the NEO 6M GPS module working is essential for successful Arduino integration.
+The NEO 6M GPS module operates by receiving signals from multiple satellites orbiting Earth to determine its exact location through a process called trilateration.
 It utilizes a low-power GPS chipset capable of receiving signals from up to 22 satellites simultaneously.
 The module communicates with these satellites by using radio signals, capturing data such as the satellite's position and the time it took for the signal to travel.
 By analyzing this information, the NEO-6M calculates its latitude, longitude, altitude, time, and other relevant data.
 It interfaces with a microcontroller or a computer through serial communication(using RX and TX pins), providing accurate positioning information for various applications like navigation, mapping, tracking, and more.

-The NEO-6M GPS module typically consists of several key components, the below image shows the parts of neo-6m GPS module.
+The NEO-6M GPS module typically consists of several key components.
+The image below shows the parts of the NEO 6M GPS module.

 Position Fix LED Indicators: Often present to display the status of the module, indicating when it's searching for satellites, has established a fix, or is in communication with other devices.